exponea/exponea-flutter-sdk/Documentation/push-notifications.md

   excerpt: Enable push notifications in your app using the Flutter SDK
 ---

-Engagement enables sending push notifications to your app users using [scenarios](https://documentation.bloomreach.com/engagement/docs/scenarios-1).
+{user.mkg} enables sending push notifications to your app users using [scenarios](https://documentation.bloomreach.com/engagement/docs/scenarios-1).
 The mobile application handles the push message using the SDK and renders the notification on the customer's device.

 Push notifications can also be silent, used only to update the app’s interface or trigger some background task.

 > 📘
 >
-> Refer to [Mobile push notifications](https://documentation.bloomreach.com/engagement/docs/mobile-push-notifications#creating-a-new-notification) to learn how to create push notifications in the Engagement web app.
+> Refer to [Mobile push notifications](https://documentation.bloomreach.com/engagement/docs/mobile-push-notifications#creating-a-new-notification) to learn how to create push notifications in the {user.mkg} web app.

 > 📘
 >
-> Also see [Mobile push notifications FAQ](https://support.bloomreach.com/hc/en-us/articles/18152713374877-Mobile-Push-Notifications-FAQ) at Bloomreach Support Help Center.
+> Also see [Mobile push notifications FAQ](https://support.bloomreach.com/hc/en-us/articles/18152713374877-Mobile-Push-Notifications-FAQ) at {user.br} Support Help Center.

 ## Integration